platformsh/platformsh-docs/reference/toolstacks/php/drupal8/faq.md

 1)  A large number of watchdog entries being captured.
 Fix the errors being generated or disable database logging.
 2)  Cron should run at regular intervals to ensure cache tables get cleared out.
-3)  If you're using Drupal Commerce Core < 1.10, you may have an [extremely large cache_form table](https://www.drupal.org/node/2057073).
-Upgrade to Commerce Core 1.10 to resolve.

 ## Why do I get "MySQL cannot connect to the database server"?